2010 24 Hours of Le Mans: Warm-up

-There was one 45-minute warm-up session held on the morning of June 12.
+There was a 45-minute warm-up session held on the morning of 12 June.
 Due to a wet track caused by overnight rain, cars were driven on intermediate rain tyres, and several drivers were caught out by the damp surface.
 Audi and Peugeot traded fastest laps until McNish's No. 7 Audi lapped quickest overall at 3 minutes, 51.401 seconds.
-In second place, was Gené's No. 1 Peugeot, and his teammate Montagny's No. 3 entry in third.
-The quickest LMP2 time was a 4 minutes, 8.262 seconds set by Marco Werner in Highcroft's entry over Erdos' second-placed RML car.
-Leinders' Marc VDS Ford GT was fastest in LMGT1 while Jean Alesi 's No. 95 AF Corse SRL Ferrari led in LMGT2.
-Tim Greaves damaged the No. 41 Team Bruichladdich Ginetta-Zytek vehicle's front-left and the No. 73 LAA Corvette had a left-rear puncture.
+In second place was Gené's No. 1 Peugeot, and his teammate Montagny's No. 3 entry was third.
+The quickest LMP2 time was 4 minutes, 8.262 seconds set by Marco Werner in Highcroft's entry over Erdos' second-placed RML car.
+Leinders' Marc VDS Ford GT was fastest in LMGT1, while Jean Alesi 's No. 95 AF Corse SRL Ferrari led in LMGT2.
+Tim Greaves damaged the No. 41 Team Bruichladdich Ginetta-Zytek vehicle's front-left, and the No. 73 LAA Corvette had a left-rear puncture.